jethornton/simple-deb/docs/source/import.rst

 Add the subdirectory `libhowdy` to howdy for our library file.
 Add an `__init__.py` and `lib1.py` files to the libhowdy directory.

 ..
-Note:: all the files that `dpkg-buildpackage` creates has been
+Note:: all the files that `dpkg-buildpackage` creates have been
 	removed for clarity.

 ::